 Another important factor to consider when choosing poolside plants is your growing zone, which determines the plants you can even consider (although you can expand the list of possibilities by growing some in containers so you can bring them indoors for the winter).
-Other variables to consider when deciding on the best plants for your poolside landscaping include the final size of trees and shrubs that attract you and the strength of their root systems.
+Other variables to consider when deciding on the best plants for your poolside landscaping include the mature size of trees and shrubs that attract you and the strength of their root systems.
 You don't want your pool landscaping to include a domineering tree or shrub with aggressive roots that can damage the pool decking or the pool itself.

 The area around a backyard pool is typically sunny, so your poolside plants need to be able to tolerate full sun as well as chlorine- or salt-laden water, to which many plants are sensitive.
 You'll want to choose plants that fit with the existing landscape design, and you may want them to serve a particular purpose, such as providing shade, privacy from the neighbors or lots of color.
 In short, there's a lot to consider, so begin your search by determining your priorities and then move on to listing the possibilities for your situation.